 People

-Cultural manager, organizer and coordinator of educational projects in the field of art.
+Cultural manager, organiser and curator of educational projects in the arts.

-Anna Hrindová, PhD, studied at a conservatory, then musicology and aesthetics at Charles University, music pedagogy and psychology at HAMU, and arts management at J. W. Goethe University in Frankfurt am Main.
-For many years she worked as an impresario for predominantly “classical” music performers on all continents, while also passionately researching educational initiatives in the arts (PhD at Comenius University in Bratislava).
-Her cultural projects have gained numerous partners across Europe.
-She enjoys creating innovative concepts that connect art and culture with education and have a natural social impact.
+Anna Hrindová, PhD, studied at a conservatory, followed by musicology and aesthetics at Charles University, music pedagogy and psychology at HAMU, and arts management at Goethe University Frankfurt.
+She worked for many years as an impresario for predominantly „classical“ music performers worldwide while also conducting research into arts education initiatives (PhD, Comenius University, Bratislava).
+Her cultural projects have established partnerships across Europe.
+She creates innovative concepts that connect arts, culture and education with a strong societal dimension.

 Collaborators

-From 2021 to 2025, he worked at the Ministry of Education as Head of the Curriculum Department and chaired the Expert Panel for the revision of the Framework Educational Programme for Primary Education (RVP ZV).
-In this role, he applied deep knowledge of school practice, a cultivated approach to education policy-making, and the ability to formulate clear concepts with real impact on teaching.
-He enjoys connecting expert know-how with the practical experience of schools and supports pedagogical approaches that strengthen teacher professionalism and meaningful pupil learning.
-His professional motto is: “Education should be something everyone involved enjoys, not just survives.”
+From 2021 to 2025, he worked at the Ministry of Education as Head of the Curriculum Department and chaired the Expert Panel for the revision of the national elementary education curriculum (RVP ZV).
+His work combines deep knowledge of school practice with a cultivated approach to education policy-making.
+His professional motto is: “Education should be something everyone involved enjoys—not merely survives.”